cdapio/hydrator-plugins/core-plugins/docs/Deduplicate-batchaggregator.md

 Properties
 ----------
-**uniqueFields:** Comma-separated list of fields on which to perform the deduplication.
+**uniqueFields:** An optional comma-separated list of fields on which to perform the deduplication.
 If none given, each record will be considered as a whole for deduplication.
 For example, if the input contain records with fields `fname`, `lname`, `item`, and `cost`, and we want to deduplicate the records by name, then this property should be set to `fname,lname`.

 **filterOperation:** An optional property that can be set to predictably choose one or more records from the set of records that needs to be deduplicated.
 This property takes in a field name and the logical operation that needs to be performed